-Level SuperPipe Snowboard Gloves with XCR and BioMex Wrist Guards
+Level SuperPipe Snowboard Gloves with Gore-Tex XCR and integrated BioMex Wrist Guards

-The Level SuperPipe snowboard gloves are the highest-quality protective snowboard glove on the market.
-With bomb-proof Kevlar-reinforced palm and fingertips, leather finger grips and knuckle protector, and Level's BioMex Plus wrist guards, the Super Pipe is everything you could want in a snowboard glove.
-XSports Protective is the exclusive U.S. retailer
+The Level SuperPipe snowboard gloves are the highest-quality protective snowboard gloves on the market.
+With bomb-proof Kevlar-reinforced palms and fingertips, leather finger grips and knuckle protectors, and Level's BioMex Plus wrist guards built into the gloves, the Super Pipe is everything you could want in a snowboard glove that helps protects you from wrist injuries.
+As the exclusive U.S. retailer

-- BioMex Plus dual density snowboard wrist guards for unsurpassed protection from wrist injury
+- BioMex Plus dual density wrist guards for protection from wrist injury

 - Gauntlet-style over-the-coat fit with cinchable powder cuffs to keep out the snow

-- Plush windstopper nose wipe fabric on right thumb for the obligatory wipe of the nose
+- Plush windstopper nose wipe fabric on right thumb for the occaisional wipe of the nose

-- Goggle cleaner on the right index finger to regain your vision in the worst of weather
+- Goggle cleaner on the right index finger - swipe to regain vision in the worst of weather

 - Adjustable storm leash to keep your gloves attached to you when not in use